pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-uninstall.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To uninstall an app from the site, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 If the app with the specified ID doesn't exist in the app catalog, the command will fail with an error.